-To evaluate in-domain uncertainty, we train and evaluate ResNet-20 models~\citep{HeZh16} on the smaller CIFAR-10 dataset for a fair comparison, \revision{because BBB is difficult to apply successfully on larger datasets.} Results are reported in Table~\ref{tab:bdl-indomain}.
-Overall, all BDL baselines except for BBB, which is known to under-perform, have significantly better uncertainty metrics than SGD.
-Among all non-ensemble approaches, IVON stands out in both accuracy and uncertainty estimation.
+To evaluate in-domain uncertainty, we train and evaluate ResNet-20 models~\citep{HeZh16} on the smaller CIFAR-10 dataset. \revision{We choose smaller datasets because it is difficult to apply BBB on larger problems.} Results are reported in Table~\ref{tab:bdl-indomain}.
+Overall, all BDL baselines, except for BBB which is known to underperform, have significantly better performance than SGD and AdamW.
+Among all non-ensemble approaches, IVON stands out in both accuracy and uncertainty metrics.

-Deep ensembles made up of five models from different SGD runs, on the other hand, clearly improve over the non-ensemble methods.
-This said, ensembling is a generic technique that can be seen as a mixture with equal importance and IVON is easily amenable to such posterior forms~\cite{LiKh19b}.
-Therefore, we evaluate a mixture-of-Gaussian posterior constructed from five independently-trained IVON models, referred to as Multi-IVON in Table~\ref{tab:bdl-indomain}. \revision{We find that this can further improve upon deep ensembles.} This confirms that good in-domain uncertainty estimates can be obtained using variational learning with IVON.
+Deep ensembles made up of five models from different SGD runs clearly improve over the non-ensemble methods.
+We compare them to a similar version of IVON with a mixture-of-Gaussian posterior, constructed from five independently-trained IVON models.
+This is referred to as Multi-IVON in Table~\ref{tab:bdl-indomain}, \revision{where we find it to outperform deep ensembles.} These results altogether confirm the quality of uncertainty estimates obtained with IVON.